NPV Function in Excel

 The NPV (Net Present Value) function on Excel calculates the net present value for periodic cash flows based on a supplied discount rate and a series of payments.
 The NPV in Excel is generally leveraged under financial calculation.

-In financial projects, the NPV in excel is useful in finding the value of an investment or analyzing the feasibility of a project.
-It is recommended that it’s better for financial analysts to use the XNPV function over the regular NPV (Net Present Value) in excel function.
+In financial projects, the NPV in Excel is useful in finding the value of an investment or analyzing the feasibility of a project.
+Therefore, it is recommended that financial analysts should use the XNPV function over the regular NPV (Net Present Value) in the Excel function.

 NPV Formula in Excel

 The NPV in excel accepts the following arguments:

 - Rate (argument required): It is the discount rate over the length of the period.

 - Value1, Value2: Value1 is required.
 They are numeric values that represent a series of payments and income where:

 - Outgoing payments are mentioned as negative numbers.